source type

 noun

-Splunk comes with a large set of predefined source types, and will assign a source type automatically to your data.
-A Splunk administrator can also override what Splunk chooses, or add to the set of source types to support custom data types.
+The Splunk platform comes with a large set of predefined source types, and it assigns a source type to your data.
+You can override this assignment by assigning an existing source type or creating a custom source type.

-The indexer identifies and adds the source type field at when the data is indexed.
-As a result, each event in Splunk has a sourcetype field.
+The indexer identifies and adds the source type field when it indexes the data.
+As a result, each indexed event has a sourcetype field.

-Use the sourcetype field in searches to make it easy to find all data of a certain type (as opposed to all data from a single source).
+Use the sourcetype field in searches to find all data of a certain type (as opposed to all data from a certain source).

 For more information